checkpoint-restore/criu/COW_DEVELOPER.md

 Use this order as the source of truth for debugging:

 1. CRIU seizes the process tree (short stop-the-world).
+2. For each task, the parasite creates a `userfaultfd` inside the target and sends the fd to CRIU (or CRIU opens `/proc/<pid>/userfaultfd` on 6.11+).
-2. For each task, CRIU registers eligible VMAs for UFFD WP via parasite RPC (`UFFDIO_REGISTER_MODE_WP`); non-registerable VMAs are marked fallback and dumped via the normal path.
+   CRIU then calls `UFFDIO_REGISTER` with `UFFDIO_REGISTER_MODE_WP` for eligible VMAs directly from its own context; non-registerable VMAs are skipped and dumped via the normal path.
 3. CRIU applies initial `UFFDIO_WRITEPROTECT` to tracked VMAs (parallelized in the CRIU process), then starts/keeps a single monitor thread to service WP faults.